ImranR98/Backdraft/README.md

 # TODO
-- Look into `express-openapi` to see if it can be used to make API more organized, maintainable, and less "custom", and to auto-generate docs.
+- Look into `express-openapi` to see if it can be used to make API more organized, maintainable, and less "custom" (more "RESTful"), and to auto-generate docs.
 - Automated tests for refresh token removal policies (and just more organized tests in general)